Life As a Psychologist

 - Social Scientist

-In 2016, there was an estimated number of 17,400 jobs in the United States for Psychologist.
+In the United States, there were 17,400 jobs for Psychologist in 2016.
 New jobs are being produced at a rate of 10.3% which is above the national average.
 The Bureau of Labor Statistics predicts 1,800 new jobs for Psychologist by 2026.
-The BLS estimates 1,300 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,300 job openings in this field each year.

 The states with the most job growth for Psychologist are Wyoming, Florida, and Idaho.
 Watch out if you plan on working in Oregon, South Dakota, or Oklahoma.
 These states have the worst job growth for this type of profession.